TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet/Report.md

 In the DDPG paper[2] the optimizer for the critic has a weight_decay of `10e-2`, after playing around with the other hyperparameters and not getting some progress, I had a look into [3] and changed the weight_decay to `0.0001`.

 **noise**
 In the DDPG paper[2] to enable exploration, a noise generated with an Ornstein-Uhlenbeck process is added to the selected action.
-The Noise is configured with θ = 0.15 and σ = 0.2.
+The Noise is configured with θ = 0.15 and σ = 0.2. #todo from sulu

 **epsilon**
 After reading the advice in the Udacity Knowledge Base[4] for this project to implement anything that reduces noise over time, I added epsilon as a factor for the noise.